williamouyang/okta.github.io/_source/docs/api/resources/oidc.md

 login_required  | The request specified that no prompt should be shown but the user is currently not authenticated.    |

-### Get user information
+### Get User Information
 {:.api .api-operation}

 <span class="api-uri-template api-uri-get"><span class="api-label">GET, POST</span> /oauth2/v1/userinfo</span>
+TODO: This isn't in postman.
+Mysti couldn't test.

-This API requires the access_token returned from the [/oauth2/v1/authorize](#authenticate-and-authorize-a-user) endpoint as an authorization header parameter.
+This API requires the `access_token returned` from the [/oauth2/v1/authorize](#authenticate-and-authorize-a-user) endpoint as an authorization header parameter.

-This endpoint complies with the [OIDC userinfo spec](http://openid.net/specs/openid-connect-core-1_0.html#UserInfo)
+This endpoint complies with the [OIDC userinfo spec](http://openid.net/specs/openid-connect-core-1_0.html#UserInfo).

 #### Request Example
 {:.api .api-request .api-request-example}